 DISCLAIMER: I do not get paid for this book promotion or for the inclusion of my recipes therein.
 I do so merely because they are GREAT cookbooks any low-carb cook would be proud to add to their cookbook collection

 ½ c. my Homemade Mayonnaise

-DIRECTIONS: Stir the spices into the mayo and serve.
+DIRECTIONS: Blend or pulse in processor until smooth.
+Keep refrigerated until serving.
 Store any leftover mayo for up to 1 week in a lidded jar in your refrigerator.

 NUTRITIONAL INFO: Makes about eight 1-tablespoon servings.
 Each tablespoon contains:

 102 calories, 11 g fat, .41 g carbs, .16 g fiber, .35 g NET CARBS, .4 g protein